Hope is hard to let go after Maui fire, as odds wane over reuniting with still-missing loved ones

 “I just want closure,” she said.

-Ace Yabes is also waiting for word about his relatives — nine in all who are missing, including Angelica Baclig and her family.
+Ace Yabes is also waiting for word about his relatives — nine in all who are missing, including Angelica Baclig, whose family lived next door to an aunt and her family, five of whom have still not be found.

-Her husband, a nurse at a skilled nursing facility, was at work when the fire raced down from the hills and into town, igniting nearly everything in its path.
+Kevin Baclig was at work as a nurse at a skilled nursing facility when the fire raced down from the hills and into town, igniting nearly everything in its path.

 “I’ve been searching all the shelters, hotels, possible places they might go — I’ve gone to all of them.
 I’ve gone to the houses of their friends,” he said.
 “I’ve reported them missing to the MPD (Maui Police Department), to the FBI.
 I’ve been showing their pictures.”